Sir-Irk/nm_workshop/README.md

 # nm_workshop
-A basic image to normal map workshop using si_normalmap.h and nuklear.h(for ui)
+A basic image to normal map workshop using si_normalmap.h and nuklear.h(for ui) and stb_image.h/stb_image_write.h for loading and writing.

 Very temporayr UI layout: